-Particularly useful for teenagers where they may be pressurised to do something they don’t want to do – whether, sex, alcohol or drug related.
+Particularly useful for teenagers where they may be pressurised to do something they don’t want to do – whether, sex, alcohol or drug-related.

-I suspect lots of parents pass down their existing handset to their kids when they upgrade so this may not be a huge issue unless there are no phones in the family already.
+I suspect lots of parents pass down their existing handset to their kids when they upgrade though, so this may not be a huge issue unless there are no phones in the family already.

 It does mean that you need to find the best deal in terms of calls, texts and data because, as we know, our kids’ data usage is quite likely to outstrip ours several times!

-Pay as you go is the simplest way to manage the extra cost of running your child’s phone as long as you remember to keep it topped up.
+Pay-as-you-go is the simplest way to manage the extra cost of running your child’s phone as long as you remember to keep it topped up.
 You could also use it as an incentive for your child to do their chores or keep their room tidy – no chores done, no top up!
-Yes I’m an optimist.
+Yes, I’m an optimist.